Kilfrush House owned by an Irish American will be home for the President of the USA Richard Nixon during a visit to Ireland.

 I think he’s the one that’s going to save democracy for us.

-Kilfrush House stands in ten acres of lawns and shrubbery and is part of a 250 acre estate.
+Kilfrush House surrounded by lawns and shrubbery and is part of a 250 acre estate.
 John Mulcahy says President Nixon has wanted to visit the venue for a number of years.
-At some point in the future, the President plans to take a holiday in Waterville, County Kerry to experience the beauty spots of Ireland.
+At some point in the future, Richard Nixon plans to take a holiday in Waterville, County Kerry and spend time in Ireland.

 The very beautiful Ireland that I know so well.